-Have an impact on future policy and planning across a range of environmental areas by studying environmental management and sustainability at Deakin.
+Learn to influence future policy, planning and behaviour across a range of environmental areas by studying sustainability and environmental management at Deakin.

 Provide a valuable contribution to developing a sustainable environment.
 Apply to study one of Deakin's environmental science courses.

 Study health and sustainability at Deakin and discover the links between climate change and the social, economic and environmental determinants of health.

 Learn how to manage our marine, coastal and catchment environments and provide a sustainable future by studying marine at Deakin.

 Contribute to the structural growth of rural and regional communities by studying sustainable regional development.